Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 This is why you need an experienced attorney to use their courtroom experience to help you in and out of court.
 An experienced lawyer would walk you through the legal process to get the best result they possibly can.

-New Orleans Domestic Abuse Battery Lawyers
+Top Rated New Orleans Domestic Abuse Lawyer

 Here at Barkemeyer Law Firm, it doesn’t matter if you are just a visitor or a resident of New Orleans, we have you covered if you have been placed in such a situation and slammed with such a charge.
 We walk you through everything you need to know and are open to any questions it is you might have.
 This is because we believe in transparency and act as we would want to be treated.